 Information Technology Security Policy

 - DHS Sensitive Systems Policy Directive 4300A: Explains the DHS Information Security Program policies for DHS sensitive systems and systems that process sensitive information for DHS.

 - Attachment G- Rules of Behavior: Informs users of DHS information technology equipment and systems of their responsibilities and that they will be held accountable for their actions while they are accessing DHS systems and using DHS/contractor IT resources capable of accessing, storing, receiving, or transmitting sensitive information.
 The DHS Rules of Behavior apply to every DHS employee and DHS support contractor.

 - Security Authorization Process Guide: Defines the Security Authorization process for DHS sensitive systems and systems operated by contractors that process sensitive information for DHS.

-- DHS Security Authorization Templates: Provides DHS contractors with access to templates for all of the Security Authorization documentation required by special clause Safeguarding of Sensitive Information (MARCH 2015).
+- DHS Security Authorization Templates: Provides DHS contractors with access to templates for all of the Security Authorization documentation required by HSAR Clause 3052.204-72, Safeguarding of Controlled Unclassified Information.
 Use of these templates is mandatory.

 - Fiscal Year 2023 DHS Information Security Performance Plan: Defines performance requirements, priorities, and overall goals for all DHS sensitive systems and systems that process sensitive information.